-The overall Insurance Fund balance shown in the accounts is net of amounts (2010/11 Nil, 2009/10 Nil) that have been advanced internally on a short-term repayable basis.
+The overall Insurance Fund balance shown in the accounts is net of amounts (2011/12 Nil, 2010/11 Nil) that have been advanced internally on a short-term repayable basis.

-The Council has carried out a complete re-tender of its insurance arrangements.
-Both property and liability risks are now insured by AIG Europe (UK) Ltd. The contract is for a three years with a two year optional extension.
+The Council carried out a complete re-tender of its insurance arrangements in 2008.
+Both property and liability risks are now insured by Chartis (UK) Ltd. The contract was for three years with a two year optional extension, which was exercised.
+The Council is shortly to embark on a further tendering exercise to arrange new contracts to take effect from February 2013.

-Only Engineering Inspection and Small Craft have again been arranged through Zurich Municipal.
+Only Engineering Inspection and Small Craft are presently arranged through Zurich Municipal.